dragonlee258079/Saliency-Ranking/README.md

 ## Instruction

 This repo is implemented based on detectron2 framework.
-Please refer to [here](https://detectron2.readthedocs.io/en/latest/tutorials/install.html)
+Please refer to [here](https://detectron2.readthedocs.io/en/latest/tutorials/install.html) for installation.